ihounie/ALLY/README.md

-# ALLY
+# ALLY - A Lagrangian Duality Approach to Active Learning.

-Active Learning via Lagrangian Duality
+Accompanying repo for the paper: A Lagrangian Duality Approach to Active Learning.

+Repo under construction.